 Wekiwa Springs State Park is great for relaxing and enjoying the day fishing.

 If snorkeling is your jam, the crystal clear waters of Wekiwa Springs State Park make it the perfect place to explore.
 The waters are a refreshing 72 degrees year-round, and you can snorkel any time.

-Snorkeling is a great way to explore the park and see amazing wildlife.
+Snorkeling is a great way to explore the park and see fantastic wildlife.
 Keep your eyes peeled for fish, turtles, and gators, to name a few.
 If you haven’t seen an alligator, admire them from afar, and you will be fine.

 Just be sure to follow the posted rules and regulations, and most importantly, have fun.
-An underwater camera, or waterproof phone case will serve you well.
+An underwater camera or waterproof phone case will serve you well.

 Note: Scuba and other tank-assisted systems are prohibited.

 If you’re looking for a great place to camp in the Orlando area, you have plenty of options at Wekiwa Springs State Park.
 The park offers primitive camping areas (tent camping), equestrian, and full facility RV camping to find the perfect spot.